Welcome to today's edition of the Rush 24-7 podcast.

 Okay, what point do you own it?

-It sounds here that like Debbie Blabbermouth is uh could be blindsided by the question, doesn't quite know what is really being asked of her, and it could well be that Debbie Blabbermouth Schultz with her own ego and belief that the Democrat Party is the end all end all is the only thing that exists and everybody loves it.
+And it could well be that Debbie Blabbermouth-Schultz, with her own ego and belief that the Democrat Party is the end-all, end-all, is the only thing that exists and everybody loves.

-Oh, yeah, sure we own it.
+Oh, yeah, sure, we own it.

-We know that Debbie Blabbermouth Schultz had been out there talking about the economy being in great recovery, all these great signs, so she either thinks it herself or she's had talking points fed to her.
+We know that Debbie Blabbermouth-Schultz had been out there talking about the economy being in great recovery, all these great signs.

 So here's the bite again.

-Is it after three years after the president took office, four years, five to ten years, ten to fifteen years?
+Is it three years after the president took office, four years, five to ten years, ten to fifteen years?

 At what point do you take ownership?

-What was she gonna say?
+What was she going to say?

 I think we're clearly responsible.